 Cultivators are essential tools in agriculture and horticulture, designed to prepare and maintain soil for the planting and growth of crops.
 But what is a cultivator, and how does it function?
-Let’s delve into the world of cultivators, their types, and their uses in both farming and gardening.
+Let’s delve into the world of cultivators, their types, and their use in farming.

 What Does a Cultivator Do to the Soil?